About the National Scheme

 |Current Council Tax Bill / Letter / Payment Book

 |Current Television Licence

 |Department of Work and Pensions letter *

 * These items must be dated within the last 3 months

 Applying for a Mobility Citycard

 Am I Eligible?

-The Mobility Citycard is available to permanent city residents with a qualifying disability.
+You can apply for a Mobility Citycard if you are under the current qualifying state pension age for women (please contact us for clarification) and are permanent city residents with a qualifying disability.
 Please take a moment to read the criteria below to check whether you will be eligible for your card before you apply.

 To qualify for a Mobility Citycard, you must be either: